 Many government contractors are facing more False Claims Act allegations or allegations of fraudulent procurement actions.
-This is a very serious allegation.
+However, companies and individuals approach the situation in a way that leads to further government investigations and sometimes criminal charges.
 Companies without the proper legal advice or those not aware of their rights can be in serious trouble.

-The law offices of Watson & Associates, LLC provides high-level False Claims defense FCA lawyers for federal government contractors involved in Whistleblower law case, White Collar Crime, and procurement fraud cases.
+The law offices of Watson & Associates, LLC provides high-level Federal False Claims Act defense lawyers for federal government contractors involved in Whistleblower law cases, White Collar Crime, and procurement fraud cases.
+We understand that clients want to know their choices up front and to develop a plan of action that leaves room for developing an effective legal defense.

 Without the proper legal advice, it is almost impossible to overcome the Department of Justice’s aggressive efforts to stop contractor allegations of defrauding the government.
 Getting help with subpoenas and responding to the government’s request is essential to how a criminal case came end up.